 Style #3: Custom Built-Ins

-If you’re choosing a custom vanity and you have extra room (even if it seems like a sliver of space) why not have a custom storage piece?
-Let’s face it, even if it’s 10” wide, IT’S STORAGE!
-This will give your bathroom a cohesive, custom look and offer up a great deal more storage for toiletries and bathroom necessities.
+If you’re choosing a custom vanity, and you have extra room (even if it seems like a sliver of space) why not have a custom storage piece?
+Even if it’s 10” wide, IT’S STORAGE!
+This will give your bathroom a cohesive, custom look and offer a great deal more storage for toiletries and bathroom necessities.

 Style #4: Wall to Wall Vanity